AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/common-controls.md

 ```
 Select the radio button.

-Full List of All Supported Web Controls
+Full List of All Supported Desktop Controls
 ---------------------------------------
 ### Element ###
 - By